The Honors Program provides a challenging curriculum designed specifically for the Honor Student.

-Meet BOTH requirements: 1) Cumulative college GPA of 3.25 or higher,
+1) Cumulative college GPA of 3.25 or higher,

-Meet ONE of these requirements: 1) High School GPA of 3.25 or higher,
+1) High School GPA of 3.25 or higher,

 Fill out an Honors Program Planning Contract for each class in which you want to do an Honors Project.

 Complete your project and submit it to your instructor.
-Sign the “Completion” portion of the contract with your instructor, and submit to the Honors Coordinator.
+Sign the “Completion” portion of the contract with your instructor and submit to the Honors Coordinator.

 Students who complete at least 6 units of work each semester with semester GPA of 3.50 or better are recognized for academic distinction by a notation on the semester grade report and transcript.

-Typically the Honors Program notation will be entered to your transcript 3-4 weeks after grades are posted.
+Typically, the Honors Program notation will be entered to your transcript 3-4 weeks after grades are posted.
 Check your unofficial transcript.
 An asterisk (*) will appear next to the Honors course(s).
-Although you cannot see the text “Honors Program” on your unofficial transcript, the asterisk (*) indicates it will appear on the official printed copy.
+Although you cannot see the text “Honors Program” on your unofficial transcript, the asterisk (*) indicates that it will appear on the official printed copy.

 Having the “Honors Program” designation on your transcript for one or more classes will make your application more competitive for transfer to the UCs and CSUs.
 If you complete 9 or more units in the Honors Program, you will also receive an Honors Program medallion at graduation.

 Most commonly students will do an additional research paper and/or class presentation for their Honors Project.
-Depending on the course or topic, some instructors will allow a creative project (such as artwork, video, etc).
+Depending on the course or topic, some instructors will allow a creative project (such as artwork, video, etc.).
 We recommend approaching your instructor with an idea for a project/topic in mind already.